conduktor/conduktor-tempo-beta/README.md

 - DB_PASSWORD: the Postgres user password
 - PORT : port of the http api
 - GRPC_PORT : port of the grpc api, used by the CI runner
-- ENV: must be "private_beta" to allow using the secret key
+- BETA_KEY: the secret key provided by your account manager

 ## Running the CI runner